 Though it definitely isn't the best fish and chip spot in Perth, when I think of this food type, I think of Sharky's at Hillary's Boat Harbour.
 This place is an institution; packed no matter what time of day you go there in summery weather.
 The line is long, the temperature sweltering and the price higher than what you should really be paying here.

 However that said this place has a soft spot in my heart.
 I've eaten many a meal here, licking salt off my fingers and savouring the greasy goodness.

 The batter at Sharky's is not too light nor is it too heavy.
 It's on the sweeter side of batters which is an interesting variation to the norm for fried fish, but I actually don't mind it.
 The fish inside is soft and flakes apart with the slightest prod of my finger.
 It's greasy but that's part of the experience and when combined with the tomato sauce or the tartare it works in harmony.
 After awhile, like most fish and chip meals, the oiliness does start to put me off my food but that's because I'm not used to eating really greasy food that often.
-And that doesn't mean I wasn't enjoying each bite!
+It's definitely "fast food" but something's that's what we all crave - right?

 The squid rings are a bit of a different story.
 They're crumbed and similar to the kind that you'd buy in the frozen foods section of the supermarket.
 Though they're not as chewy as I expected and actually have some tenderness, they're not my cup of tea so I only eat the one.

 Like all meals at Sharky's we leave a big pile of chips behind when we're full to the brim.
 The servings here are really decent so that's a definite plus given the price you pay for the food.
 And though it's nothing special, when you're there on a summer evening watching the sunset, it doesn't feel too shabby at all.